johanglarsson/cv/index.md

 ## Executive Summary

-- +20 years experience with Software Development using various languages (Java, Typescript, GoLang).
+ +20 years experience with Software Development using various languages (Java, Typescript, GoLang).

-- 5 years experiance with DevOps building pipelines, images and binary management.
+ 5 years experiance with DevOps building pipelines, images and binary management.

-- 2 years of experience building Azure Infrastructure using Terraform.
+ 2 years of experience building Azure Infrastructure using Terraform.

--  1 year experiance building AWS infrastructure using AWS Cloudformation.
+  1 year experiance building AWS infrastructure using AWS Cloudformation.

--  Hand-on experience in GitLab, Spotify Backstage, Openshift, Crossplane, ArgoCD and Helm.
+  Hand-on experience in GitLab, Spotify Backstage, Openshift, Crossplane, ArgoCD and Helm.

--  Proficient in Java (17, 21) and GoLang.
+  Proficient in Java (17, 21) and GoLang.

--  Proficient in Java Spring Boot.
+  Proficient in Java Spring Boot.

--  Proficient in Apache Maven.
+  Proficient in Apache Maven.

 ## Working Experience

+`2022/04 - present)`
-`Folksam  (Senior System Engineer, 2022/04 - present)`
+__Folksam  (Senior System Engineer)__

-- Lead Software Developer and Architect building application on Azure using Azure App Service in Java Spring Boot (17) and Terraform as IaC tool.
+ Lead Software Developer and Architect building application on Azure using Azure App Service in Java Spring Boot (17) and Terraform as IaC tool.

-- Technical lead building the first version of an Internal Development Platform (IDP) using tools like GitLab, Terraform, Crossplane, Spotify Backstage, Helm and ArgoCD using Openshift as compute.
+ Technical lead building the first version of an Internal Development Platform (IDP) using tools like GitLab, Terraform, Crossplane, Spotify Backstage, Helm and ArgoCD using Openshift as compute.

-- Responsible for building supporting IDP CLI tool using GoLang.
+ Responsible for building supporting IDP CLI tool using GoLang.

-- Responsible for implementing the Binary Management with promotion pipeline.
+ Responsible for implementing the Binary Management with promotion pipeline.

-- Responsible for building IDP Folksam standard CI/CD pipeline and also setting the Developer Workflow.
+ Responsible for building IDP Folksam standard CI/CD pipeline and also setting the Developer Workflow.

 `Bouvet (IT Consultant, 2021/01 - 2022/04)`